MunibaFaiza/VS-Analysis/README.md

 ## How to Cite:
 Please cite the following article:
 Faiza, M., 2024.
-VS_Analysis: A Python package to perform post-virtual screening analysis, 10(1): page 8-12.
+VS_Analysis: A Python package to perform post-virtual screening analysis,2024, 10(1): page 8-12.
 The article is available at https://bioinformaticsreview.com/20240110/vs_analysis-a-python-package-to-perform-post-virtual-screening-analysis/